goinvo/InvoPlaybook/src/pages/running-a-project.md

 For Design Projects:

-- Final design files (PSD, XD, Sketch, Indd) - Layers should be clearly grouped and labeled
+- Final design files (PSD, XD, Sketch, Indd, Fig) - Layers should be clearly grouped and labeled
 - Final designs as PDF or presentation for the client to review and socialize among stakeholders
 - Final PNG files - Fullsize (or 2x), lossless PNGs as zip, organized by workflow (or otherwise understandable)
 - Final icon library as svg (optional, but nice handoff to engineering)